Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Baby blues can affect 4 out of 5 women after they give birth.
-This usually happens within the first week and is likely due to the rapid change in hormones and other biochemicals that occur once pregnancy has finished.
+Baby blues can affect 4 out of 5 women after they give birth and is a term used to describe mild mood changes and the feelings of exhaustion, anxiety and unhappiness that can occur in the first 2 weeks after having a baby.
+Because it’s so tiring looking after a baby 24 hours a day, it’s entirely normal to feel shattered and a little flat after giving birth!
+This usually happens within the first week and is likely due to the rapid change in hormones and other biochemicals that occur once pregnancy has ended.
 Symptoms include low mood, feeling irritable and on edge, and feeling emotional or tearful for no obvious reason.

 How long does it last?

-Symptoms should only last a few days, but if they persist or are accompanied by more severe symptoms, it could be a sign of postpartum depression, and you should speak to your doctor or health visitor right away.
+Symptoms should only last a few days but if they persist for more than 2 weeks or are accompanied by more severe symptoms, it could be a sign of postnatal depression, postpartum psychosis or postnatal post-traumatic stress disorder and you should speak to your doctor or another health care professional right away.
+This is different from the baby blues and a woman with postpartum depression will not get better until she receives treatment.

 Can I prevent baby blues from happening?

-It doesn’t affect every mom, but it is a normal part of the postpartum experience.
-There is not much you can do to avoid experiencing baby blues, but rest assured that for most, it improves within a week without any intervention.
+It doesn’t affect every mom but it is a normal part of the postpartum experience.
+There is not much you can do to avoid experiencing baby blues, but rest assured that for most it improves within a week or two without any intervention.

 Be kind to yourself

 There is a lot to adjust to in those first few weeks after giving birth, so be kind to yourself.
 It’s important to look after yourself as much as possible by ensuring you have a calm, supportive, caring environment.
-Drinking plenty of fluid, sleeping when your baby sleeps, and eating well-balanced nutritious foods is essential to your overall recovery.
+Drinking plenty of fluid, sleeping when your baby sleeps and eating well-balanced nutritious foods is essential to your overall recovery as is getting your partner to share as much of the workload as possible

 Was this helpful?